ubc-library-rc/dryad2dataverse/docs/script.md

 * Checking for updates and handling **those** automatically

-Included with **dryad2dataverse** is a [script](https://github.com/ubc-library-rc/dryad2dataverse/blob/master/scripts/dryadd.py) as as well as [binary files for Windows, MacOS and Linux](https://github.com/ubc-library-rc/dryad2dataverse/releases) which do exactly this.
-The binary files, if available for your operating system, should not even require a Python installation; they are self-contained programs which will run and monitor the copying process.
-Depending on what you use and the plaform, the application will be called `dryadd.py, dryadd`, `dryadd_linux` or `dryadd.exe`.
-Note that there are a wide variety of system architectures available.
-The binaries are c
+Included with **dryad2dataverse** package is a console application called **dryadd** which does all of this.
+Or, if you don't even want to install dryad2dtaverse, [binary files for Windows, MacOS and Linux](https://github.com/ubc-library-rc/dryad2dataverse/releases).
+Depending on what computing platform and installation method you use, the application will be called `dryadd.py, dryadd`, `dryadd_linux` or `dryadd.exe`.
+Note that there are a wide variety of system architectures available, but not all of them.

+**The most current version of _dryadd_ will always be available if you install via _pip_.
+The binary files may lag behind and/or not get every release**

 Note that these utilities are *console* programs.
 That is, they do not have a GUI and are meant to be run from the command line in a Windows DOS prompt or PowerShell session or a terminal in the case of other platforms.